latj/hub-spoke-microhack/README.md

 `az account show`

+  Chnage to your subscription if needed

+ `az account set --subscription mysubscription`

 - Start the deployment, you can change location to a region of choose.

 `az deployment sub create     --template-uri https://raw.githubusercontent.com/latj/hub-spoke-microhack/master/azuredeploy.json --location eastus`